timothepearce/laravel-time-series-docs/docs/quickstart.md

 ## Query your time series

-Thanks to Eloquent and Quasar, we can fluently query your projection and convert it to obtain a time series:
+Thanks to Eloquent and Time Series, we can fluently query your projection and convert it to obtain a time series:

 ```php
 use App\Models\Projections\UserProjection;